aaronjameslang/shortcake/README.md

 - Add more tests for unhappy paths.

-- Postgres is expensive, consider a free alternative such as DynamoDB.

-- Investigate how the DB will behave when the id column reaches it's max.
-Consider adding monitoring to alert when this is soon.

 - Investigate if storing/redirecting to some url schemes (e.g. ftp, irc) is exploitable and should be prevented.

 - Exclude docs and such from deployed lambda.

-- Since the slugs are predictable, all the original links are public.
-Any sensitive query paramters are exposed.

-- The spec requires that shortenings are retrieved by slug, rather than ID, which is unusual for a REST API.
-Consider changing.

 - There is currently on one deployment environment, which means the tests and prod app use the same database.
 Create seperate environments.